Communication to Students

 Students who drop from full-time to part-time status will be responsible for a portion of the full-time tuition and mandatory fees in accordance with the above schedule.

-Students should refer to the Room and Board agreement for the room and meals refund policy.
+Students should refer to the Room and Board agreement for the food & housing refund policy.

 If federal financial aid has been received, it will be returned to the lender in accordance with U.S. Department of Education regulations in effect at the time of withdrawal or leave.
 Please note that the return of aid may create an unpaid balance owed to UNH.
 Specific details regarding federal regulations and an estimated calculation are available from UNH Business Services upon request.
 There is no return of federal aid once the student has completed over 60% of a semester.